11 things which could impact your car insurance

 5. Other drivers using your vehicle

-However, another driver can use your car if they have the ‘driving other cars’ extension on their policy; this only provides third-party cover, meaning an insurer won’t cover damage to yours.
+This only gives third-party cover, meaning an insurer won’t cover damage to yours.

 Only drivers named on your certificate are fully covered to drive your car.
 If you’re confused, contact your insurer and read our driving other cars mythbuster